The Jade plant (Crassula ovata) is a deep green succulent plant, but it sometimes loses its green color, showing the need for fertilizers.

 Making Epsom salt fertilizer is the easiest thing one can desire.

-Take these things and follow steps to make homemade fertilizer for the jade plant:
+Take these things and follow the steps to make homemade fertilizer for the jade plant:

 - 2 tablespoon Epsom salt